38 Clever Ways to Repurpose Old Kitchen Items

 Tea Cup and Saucer Gnome

 Turn a vintage syrup dispenser into a pretty soap dispenser.
 I gave this one a fresh coat of sea glass spray paint and used my Cricut Maker to make a stencil for the word ‘wash’.
-This dispenser is so cute and brings a little bit of a vintage vibe with it.
+This dispenser is so cute, and it brings a little vintage vibe with it.

 Photo of an upcycle syrup dispenser used as a soap dispenser.
 Painted with seaglass aqua paint with the word 'Wash' on the side.